Kansas 'Swat' Perpetrator Charged; Faces 11 More Years in Prison - Slashdot

 It would also be one hell of a which hunt to get rid of all the celebrity murderers [ranker.com] too.

 Re: What did you THINK would happen?
-(Score:4, Interesting)
+(Score:5, Interesting)

 No, this is not a good analogy.
 Swatting was recognized as a prank before this incident.
 And intent matters.